AIDotNet/.github/profile/README.md

-# 🚀 AIDotNet - 连接智能与未来
+# 🚀 AIDotNet - Bridging Intelligence and the Future

 <div align="center">